theoryderailed/derelict-/RULES.md

 ## What You Need

-- One standard deck of 52 playing cards (Jokers optional)
+- One standard deck of 52 playing cards (Jokers removed)
 - One six-sided die (d6)
 - A notebook, document, or voice recorder for your log